NVIDIA/NV-Kernels/Documentation/userspace-api/iommufd.rst

 - IOMMUFD_OBJ_DEVICE, representing a device that is bound to iommufd by an external driver.

-- IOMMUFD_OBJ_HW_PAGETABLE, representing an actual hardware I/O page table
+- IOMMUFD_OBJ_HWPT_PAGING, representing an actual hardware I/O page table
   (i.e. a single struct iommu_domain) managed by the iommu driver.
+"PAGING" primarly indicates this type of HWPT should be linked to an IOAS.
+It also indicates that it is backed by an iommu_domain with __IOMMU_DOMAIN_PAGING feature flag.
+This can be either an UNMANAGED stage-1 domain for a device running in the user space, or a nesting parent stage-2 domain for mappings from guest-level physical addresses to host-level physical addresses.

-  The IOAS has a list of HW_PAGETABLES that share the same IOVA mapping and it will synchronize its mapping with each member HW_PAGETABLE.
+  The IOAS has a list of HWPT_PAGINGs that share the same IOVA mapping and it will synchronize its mapping with each member HWPT_PAGING.

+- IOMMUFD_OBJ_HWPT_NESTED, representing an actual hardware I/O page table
+  (i.e. a single struct iommu_domain) managed by user space (e.g. guest OS).
+  "NESTED" indicates that this type of HWPT should be linked to an HWPT_PAGING.
+  It also indicates that it is backed by an iommu_domain that has a type of IOMMU_DOMAIN_NESTED.
+This must be a stage-1 domain for a device running in the user space (e.g. in a guest VM enabling the IOMMU nested translation feature.)
+As such, it must be created with a given nesting parent stage-2 domain to associate to.
+This nested stage-1 page table managed by the user space usually has mappings from guest-level I/O virtual addresses to guest- level physical addresses.

 - IOMMUFD_OBJ_VIOMMU, representing a slice of the physical IOMMU instance, passed to or shared with a VM.
 It may be some HW-accelerated virtualization